-IMPBACHMENT. anticipated.
-Before the verdict on the sec cle was known a great interest was in the way that Senator Ross wo is was plain to be seen that was uncertain as to how Mr. Ross intended The Last Act in the Great Farce. the remaining ten articles, but when the arrived stating that Ross "had voted a which was considered to be important or send to the President, although a few mini would have given the whole vote, the gr afforded by the little scrap of intelligence The Second and Third Articles Voted Upon. fectly evident.
-When it was at length a that the High Court of Impeachment had without day the habitnal dignity and rese Presidential Mansion was slightly unbent, an clerks, ushers and messengers all united dued but heartfelt interchange of congra ACQUITTAL OF THE PRESIDENT The officers of the staff and the private s suspended their dutics, the cierks left their and Mr. Cushaw, the usually self-possesse the President's door, left his post for once the general rejoicing.
-From this time until a late hour to-nicht t ADJOURNMENT OF THE COURT SINE DIE. of the President crowded to the White Hou gratulate him on his vindication.
-All wer by Mr. Johnson with his usual dignified th dial greeting.
-Not a word of exuitation The Names of the Seven Republi- can Senators Still on the Roll of Honor. pression of triumph escaped him; nothing be constructed into the dark designs, which cals have been accustomed to predict wor- ried into execution in the event of his When asked if he intended to take any mi- expel Mr. Stanton, now that the Se acquiesced in his removal, he replied that 1 Mr. Johnson Congratu- lated by His Friends no harsh measures would be necessary. ton, he thought, would appreciate his tru and would retire voluntarily.
-To the qu
+anticipated.
+Before the verdict on the second article was Inown a great interest was expressed in the way that Senaior Ross would vote.
+It was plain to be seen that everybody was uncertain as to how Mr. Ross intended to act on the remaining ten articles, but when the telegram arrived stating that Ross "had voted all right," which was considered to be important enough to send to the President, although a few minutes more would have given the whole vote, the gratification afteriod by the Hills excap of intelligence was perfected by the Hills out of Impeachment in additional without day the habitual diguity and reserve of the Presidential Mansion was slightly unbent, and officers, clerks, unbers and messengers all united in a subduced but heartfelt interchange of congratulations, supended their duties, the clerks left their papers, and Mr. Cushawi, the usually self-passessed unber at the President's door, left his post for once to join in the general rejoicing.

+the President's door, left his post for once to join in the general rejoicing.

+From this time until a late hour-to-night the friends of the President crowded to the White House to congratulate him on his vindication.
+All were received by Mr. Johnson with his usual dignified though cordial greeting.
+Not a word of excitation or an expression of triumph escaped him; nothing that could be construed into the dark designs which the radicals have been acceptabled to predict would be carried into execution in the event of his acquittal.
+When asked If he intended to take any measures to expel Mr. Stanton, now that the Senate has acquiesced in his removal, he replied that he thought no harsh measures would be necessary.
+Mr. Stanton, he thought, would appreciate his true position.